peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-27 Happiness Hit Her.md

 >[!redacted]

 - Hymn tries to lighten up the mood and pulls out the black Bag of Holding they found from the last town's commissary office and says that they could see what's in it
-	- Mabel proposes that they all put their hand in and pick something out at random
+	- [[Party/Mabel\|Mabel]] proposes that they all put their hand in and pick something out at random
 - Hymn's hand goes numb after reaching inside, then pulls it out and finds it completely obliterated and mostly cauterized
-	- They go to the back of the car and start crying
+	- They go to the back of the car and start crying, completely demoralized
-		- Oz follows and asks if it's their first time, and gestures with her missing hand; both are now missing their left hands
+		- [[Party/Oz\|Oz]] follows and asks if it's their first time, and gestures with her missing hand; both are now missing their left hands
-			- Hymn says that they're twins now, and Oz says, "Not for long," and casts [[Regenerate\|Regenerate]] on them
+			- Hymn says that they're twins now, and Oz says, "Not for long," and casts Regenerate on them
 		- Hymn asks why she didn't do that for her hand, and Oz responds that she was going to, but then this all happened
 - Train squeaks to a stop and there's a commotion
 - A man enters with a young boy who aims a blunderbuss at the party